How To Overcome Trauma

 please, please

-at all, because that is no for real.
-That’s like the common language that we use, like, let it go Leave it leave it behind.
-But for someone who’s in a traumatised state, it’s, they don’t choose to First off, of course, they don’t choose to carry this stuff with them.
+at all because that is not for real.
+That’s like the common language we use, like, let it Leave it, leave it behind.
+But for someone traumatized, it’s they don’t choose to.
+First off, of course, they don’t decide to carry this stuff with them.
 But it’s not that they’re the issue is that their body is stuck in a defensive state.
-So that the thing they survived is fresh within them, it’s still alive with them, and they’re going away, they easily easily go back to that scary place, or that time or that memory or wherever it was, even when they dream like when they’re asleep, they can’t escape it.
+So that the thing they survived is fresh within them, it’s still alive with them, and they’re going away, they quickly go back to that scary place, or that time or that memory or wherever it was, even when they dream like when they’re asleep, they can’t escape it.

 Bill 19:41